 These snowboards are not flat!
 A 3D base profile takes shaping to new levels.
 In the tip and tail of a 3D shaped snowboard, the sides are bent up to create a 'spoon’ shape.
 This means you get a greater surface area in the tip for more float in powder.
 The 3D base ensures catch-free turning and landing on hard snow and a new level of agility in the park.

-One of the most common questions is: Which length snowboard should I buy?
 The traditional rule is that your snowboard should reach your chin, however with modern snowboard shapes there are exceptions.
 Freeride snowboards can paradoxically be both shorter and longer than this recommendation.
 You can ride jib snowboards shorter, so they are lighter and easier to spin.

 |Height (cm)||Weight (kg)||Snowboard Length (cm)|